oasis-tcs/openc2-ap-pac/ap-pac.md

 Products that choose to implement the `query pac:os_version` Command MUST implement the pac:os\_version Target type described in Table 2.1.2-2.

-### 2.3.3 Cancel

-The `command` Target as defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v1.0) is the only valid Target type for the cancel Action.
-The associated Specifiers, and Arguments are summarized in [Section 2.3.5.1](#update-file).
-Sample Commands are presented in [Appendix F](#appendix-f-example-appendix-with-subsections).

-#### 2.3.3.1 `cancel command`

-The `cancel command` Command is OPTIONAL for Openc2 Producers implementing the PAC profile.
-The `cancel command` Command is OPTIONAL for Openc2 Consumers implementing the PAC profile.

-The Command invalidates a previously issued Action.

-Products that receive but do not implement the `cancel command`
-Command:

--   MUST NOT respond with the 200 status code.
--   SHOULD respond with the 501 Response code.
--   SHOULD respond with "Target type not supported" in the status text.
--   MAY respond with the 500 status code.

-OpenC2 Consumers that receive and support `cancel command`
-Command:

--   SHOULD respond with the Response status code 200 upon successful parsing and execution of the Command.

-### 2.3.4 Update

-The `file` Target as defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v1.0) is the only valid Target type for the update Action.
-The associated Specifiers, and Arguments are summarized in [Section 2.3.4.1](#update-file).
-Sample Commands are presented in [Appendix F](#appendix-f-example-appendix-with-subsections).

-#### 2.3.4.1 `update file`

-The `update file` Command is used to replace or update files such as configuration files, rule sets, etc. Implementation of the update file Command is OPTIONAL.
-OpenC2 Consumers that choose to implement the `update file` Command MUST include all steps that are required for the update file procedure such as retrieving the file(s), install the file(s), restart/ reboot the device etc. The atomic steps that take place are implementation specific.

-Table 2.3-2, Command Arguments Matrix, presents the valid Arguments for the `update file` Command.
-OpenC2 Producers and Consumers that choose to implement the `update file` Command MUST NOT include Arguments other than the one identified in Table 2.3-2.

-OpenC2 Producers that send the `update file` Command:

--   MAY populate the arguments field with the `response_requested` Argument.
-Valid values for `response_requested` for `update file` are "complete", "ack", and "none".
--   MUST NOT include other Command Arguments.
--   MUST populate the name Specifier in the Target.
--   SHOULD populate the path Specifier in the Target.

-Upon receipt of an `update file` Command with an Argument that is not supported by the Actuator, PAC Consumers:

--   MUST NOT respond with the 200 status code.
--   SHOULD respond with the 501 status code.
--   SHOULD respond with "Argument not supported" in the status text.
--   MAY respond with the 500 status code.

-OpenC2 Consumers that receive and support the `update file`
-Command:

--   upon successful parsing and initiating the processing of the 'update file' Command, OpenC2 Consumers MAY respond with Response status code 102.

--   upon completion of all the steps necessary to complete the update and the Actuator commences operations functioning with the new file, OpenC2 Consumers SHOULD respond with Response status code 200.

--   but cannot parse or process the `update file` Command:

-    -   MUST NOT respond with the 200 status code.
-    -   SHOULD respond with the 400 status code.
-    -   MAY respond with the 500 status code.

--   but do not support the `update file` Command:

-    -   MUST NOT respond with the 200 status code.
-    -   SHOULD respond with the 501 status code.
-    -   SHOULD respond with "Command not supported" in the status text.
-    -   MAY respond with the 500 status code.

--   but cannot access the file specified in the file Target:

-    -   MUST respond with the 500 status code.
-    -   SHOULD respond with "Cannot access file" in the status text.

-### 2.3.5 Copy

-The `file` Target as defined in Version 1.0 of the [OpenC2 Language Specification](#openc2-lang-v1.0) is the only valid Target type for the copy Action.
-The associated Specifiers, and Arguments are summarized in [Section 2.3.5.1](#update-file).
-Sample Commands are presented in [Appendix F](#appendix-f-example-appendix-with-subsections).

-#### 2.3.5.1 `copy file`

-The `copy file` Command is used to copy files such as configuration files, rule sets, etc. Implementation of the copy file Command is OPTIONAL.
-OpenC2 Consumers that choose to implement the `copy file` Command MUST include all steps that are required for the copy file procedure, such as parse a device and extract the file based on its name, or/and path, or/and hash code.
-The atomic steps that take place are implementation specific.

-Table 2.3-2, Command Arguments Matrix, presents the valid Arguments for the `copy file` Command.
-OpenC2 Producers and Consumers that choose to implement the `copy file` Command MUST NOT include Arguments other than the one identified in Table 2.3-2.

-OpenC2 Producers that send the `copy file` Command:

--   MAY populate the arguments field with the `response_requested` Argument.
-Valid values for `response_requested` for `copy file` are "complete", "ack", and "none".
--   MUST NOT include other Command Arguments.
--   MUST populate the name Specifier in the Target.
--   SHOULD populate the path Specifier in the Target.

-Upon receipt of an `copy file` Command with an Argument that is not supported by the Actuator, PAC Consumers:

--   MUST NOT respond with the 200 status code.
--   SHOULD respond with the 501 status code.
--   SHOULD respond with "Argument not supported" in the status text.
--   MAY respond with the 500 status code.

-OpenC2 Consumers that receive the `copy file` Command:

--   upon successful parsing and initiating the processing of the 'copy file' Command, OpenC2 Consumers MAY respond with Response status code 102.

--   upon completion of all the steps necessary to complete the copy of the file, OpenC2 Consumers SHOULD respond with Response status code 200.

--   but cannot parse or process the `copy file` Command:

-    -   MUST NOT respond with the 200 status code.
-    -   SHOULD respond with the 400 status code.
-    -   MAY respond with the 500 status code.

--   but do not support the `copy file` Command:

-    -   MUST NOT respond with the 200 status code.
-    -   SHOULD respond with the 501 status code.
-    -   SHOULD respond with "Command not supported" in the status text.
-    -   MAY respond with the 500 status code.

--   but cannot access the file specified in the `file` Target:

-    -   MUST respond with the 500 status code.
-    -   SHOULD respond with "Cannot access file" in the status text.

 -------